sabahsyed/README_Generator/Develop/README.md

     ​
     ## Questions
     ​
-    If you have any questions about the repo, open an issue or contact a directly at a.
+    If you have any questions about the repo, open an issue or contact directly at [Sabah Syed GitHub URL] "https://github.com/sabahsyed"
+    [Sabah Syed Github Avatar] "https://avatars0.githubusercontent.com/u/58546604?v=4"